Clients to Avoid.

 Every company should be choosing its clients.

-Here are the clients to avoid if you want your company to achieve at the highest level.
+Here are some of the clients to avoid if you want your company to achieve at the highest level.

-Most of the people who contact PsyPerform cannot become clients.
+Some of the prospects who contact you should not become clients.
 They are potential clients to avoid.
 In a world where everyone seems prepared to sell their soul for a few coins, integrity is rarer and rarer.
-Why can most companies not be PsyPerform clients?
-What can you learn from that stance?

 1. Clients to Avoid: Those who place Price over Value.